autowarefoundation/autoware.universe/f1tenth/readme.md

 ros2 launch f1tenth_stack bringup_launch.py
 ```

-2. Start the slamtoolbox, update the parameter `slam_params_file` path with the absolute path including your system username
+2. Start the slam_toolbox with parameter `slam_params_file` that includes your system username in the path.

 ```(bash)
 # Terminal 2